joelbarmettlerUZH/auto-tinder/README.md

 ## Step 0: Motivation and disclaimer

 Auto tinder is a concept project purely created for fun and educational purposes.
 It shall never be abused to harm anybody or spam the platform.
 The auto-tinder scripts should not be used with your tinder profile since they surely violate tinders terms of service.

-I've written this piece of software mainly out of two reasons:
+I've written this piece of software mainly out of three reasons:

 1. Because I can and it was fun to create :)
 2. I wanted to find out whether an AI would actually be able to learn my preferences in the other sex and be a reliable left-right-swipe partner for me.
 3. (Purely fictional reason: I am a lazy person, so why not invest 15 hours to code auto-tinder + 5 hours to label all images to save me a few hours of actually swiping tinder myself?
 Sounds like a good deal to me!)

 ## Step 1: Analyze the tinder API
 The first step is to find out how the tinder app communicates to tinders backend server.
 Since tinder offers a web version of its portal, this is as easy as going to tinder.com, opening up chrome devtools and have a quick look at the network protocol.

 ![alt text](https://raw.githubusercontent.com/joelbarmettlerUZH/auto-tinder/master/resources/network_protocol.png)